Payment Plans Available At Checkout! Learn More

-You may have heard of rent-to-own as an option when buying a new set of tires.
-When you rent to own, you receive a product and pay some agreed upon monthly premium rather than a large amount of upfront cash.
-At the end up the agreed upon payment period, which can be weeks or months, you own the product that you’ve been using.
+When you rent to own or lease to own, you receive a product and pay some agreed upon monthly (or weekly) amount, rather than a large amount of upfront cash.
+At the end up the agreed upon payment period, which can be weeks or months, you own the product.

 Financing a vehicle is a common part of the buying process, as most people don’t have tens of thousands of cash dollars to buy a car.
 Instead, the financial burden is lessened as you put down an initial payment and then agree upon a monthly payment over several years.
 To borrow the money, you pay a percentage (called interest) to the dealership, bank, or whoever is loaning the money, and they profit from this interest.